magepages/mpdocs/docs/cron-schedule/index.md

   - Example: `Mageplaza\CronSchedule\Model\Test`

 - **Job Method**:
-  - Enter the Method name (Each object has several method to fill in thí field)
+  - Enter the Method name (Each object has several methods to fill in this field)
   - This is a required field.
   - Example: execute, recurring billing